-We’ve heard stories of people grappling for food and water in makeshift camps, we’ve seen footage of thousands desperately waiting at the borders in the hope of a better life.
-We’ve seen the harrowing images of unsteady dinghies crammed with people trying to make treacherous journeys across the Mediterranean.
+All too familiar with stories of people grappling for food and water in makeshift camps, we’ve seen footage of thousands desperately waiting at the borders in the hope of a better life accompanied by the harrowing images of unsteady dinghies crammed with people trying to make treacherous journeys across the Mediterranean.

-To witness a death of a loved one or have your family torn apart and dispersed over continents, to have your children in danger simply for going to school only to have your freedom and liberty taken away is something we can’t even comprehend.
+To witness a murder of a loved one or have your family torn apart and dispersed over continents, to have your children in danger simply for going to school is a level of truly inhumane and barbaric experience that most would find incapable of comprehension.

 All too frequently the stories of unrelenting courage, determination and resilience in the face of adversity, the true day-to-day accounts of so many fleeing their homeland, are lost.

 Beginning gradually, schools were closed and resources such as public transport and medical care ceased.
-With no electricity or water, and everyday life was becoming a great struggle.
+With no electricity or water everyday life was becoming a great struggle.
 It was impossible to get food or any of the everyday necessities we take so frequently for granted, people were trying against the odds to live a normal life in a war zone.

-Yet, even with these challenges, Nabila and her husband were reluctant to leave their homeland, as anyone would be.
-Then, when their house was bombed and their neighbours badly wounded, Nablia knew it was time to leave.
+Nabila and her husband were reluctant to leave their homeland, as anyone would be.
+It wasn’t until their house was bombed and their neighbours badly wounded that Nablia knew it was time to leave.

 “My husband went to try and find some suitcases, which were very hard to come across in those circumstances,” tells Nabila.

-“As he left, a bomb went off in front of him, injuring my neighbours seriously and I feared for my children.”
+“As he left, a bomb went off in front of him, injuring my neighbours seriously.
+I feared for my children.”

 “You cannot imagine what they did in the universities.

-“Many times, my husband tried to hide himself and his students, the classrooms were bombed.”
+“Many times, my husband tried to hide himself and his students as the classrooms were bombed and raided.”
 As many of the students travelled great distances to attend classes, most of them died as they travelled through the city.”